Skip to content

-A decision framework for picking between Singapore Savings Bonds and Treasury Bills, based on liquidity needs, rate outlook, and how much you want to commit per person.
+A framework for comparing Singapore Savings Bonds and Treasury Bills by liquidity needs, rate outlook, and amount committed — and where SGS bonds fit.

 Informational only, not financial advice.
 This is a framework for asking the right questions.
 For current rates see the comparison page; for MAS’s official product pages see SSB and T-bills.